niinavi/Jarjestelmaprojekti/documents/final_report.md

 Filters

 Filters make possible to modify, manipulate and transform those events.
 There is large amount of filters and plugins to use.
-A few examples of filter plugins are grok for parsing and structurizing text, mutate for field manipulation and drop for dropping events (https://www.elastic.co/guide/en/logstash/6.6/filter-plugins.html).
+A few examples of filter plugins are grok for parsing and structurizing text, mutate for field manipulation and drop for dropping events (Elasticsearch B.V.
+2019d).
 With filters, you can separate the information you need from the log events.
 (Turnbull 2015, chapter "Introduction or Why Should I Bother?".)

 Outputs